A Pre-training Framework for Relational Data with Information-theoretic Principles: Predictive Task-aware Self-supervised Learning

 \subsection{Label Generation Process as a Set Function}

 Given the nature of labels defined in the training table introduced in Section~\ref{preliminaries}, we make the following observations regarding label generation process.
-First, the training process is entity-centric— where we aim to perform predictive modeling for entities in the root table.
+First, the training process is entity-centric---where we aim to perform predictive modeling for entities in the root table.
 Second, downstream tasks span across multiple tables in the RDB, and are conditioned on a set of nodes connected to the root table.
 Third, because the root table is often a dimension table, assigning a cutoff timestamp \(t_v\) requires joining it with fact tables.
 For example, tasks related to the \texttt{customer} table are timestamped via interactions with the \texttt{review} table, which is one hop away in the schema graph as shown in Fig. \ref{fig:tve-diagram}.

 The set of next-window values depends not only on temporality, but also the schema graph structure and SQL logics.
 For example, predicting the number of reviews a customer will submit in the next window requires a one-hop join between the \texttt{customer} and \texttt{review} tables, with the \texttt{COUNT} aggregation.
 Likewise, computing the average price of products reviewed by a customer in that same window involves a two-hop join spanning \texttt{customer}, \texttt{review}, and \texttt{product}, coupled with the \texttt{AVERAGE} aggregation.
-Formally, downstream labels can be represented as:
+For the sake of simplicity, assume we only consider the \(k\)-hop neighbors with the same entity-type, given an entity \(v\) and the timestamp \(t\), its label \(y_v^{(t)}\) is the output of a set function \(l\) defined over the features of its set of \(k\)-hop neighbors \(\mathbf{X}_v^{(t + 1)}\) in the next timestamp \(t+1\): {